-- In pursuit of personnel management cognizant of human rights, the Group has employees responsible for personnel matters participate in training courses hosted by government agencies. - The Group conducts compliance training to encourage all employees to help prevent harassment in the workplace.
+- In pursuit of personnel management cognizant of human rights, the Group has employees responsible for personnel matters at each company and office participate in training courses hosted by government agencies. - The Group conducts compliance training to encourage all employees to help prevent harassment in the workplace. - In FY2023, based on the "NIPPON PAPER GROUP Human Rights Policy", the Company held e-learning "training on respect for human rights" PD2 for all Group employees, with a total of 4,897 participants.

-Achievements in Compliance-related Employee Training and Education
+→P11 Achievements in Compliance-related Employee Training and Education